nikosdk3/Animated-Bar-Chart/README.md

 - Run `make build_tests run_tests`

 ### Data Files
 There are many data files that can be represented visually with this application.
-They have been organized in the table below:
+Some have been organized in the table below:

 | Input File | Description | Time Period | Data Source |
 | :---: | :---: | :---: | :---: |